Reasoning Trajectories for Socratic Debugging of Student Code: From Misconceptions to Contradictions and Updated Beliefs: Streamlit Web Interface

 The workflow begins when users input a problem description along with student code that fails one or more test cases, a description of the failed test case, and a misconception description.
 The application generates a reasoning trajectory that maps a path from the student's flawed mental model to a contradictory statement about program behavior.
 This trajectory subsequently guides the generation of a Socratic conversation demonstrating how an instructor might guide the student toward self-discovery of their error.

-Users can select from multiple state-of-the-art LLMs (Claude, GPT, Gemini), with the interface automatically applying the same prompt templates and model configurations used in our experimental evaluation.
+Instructors can select from multiple state-of-the-art LLMs (Claude, GPT, Gemini), with the interface automatically applying the same prompt templates and model configurations used in our experimental evaluation.
 Reasoning capabilities are enabled by default for all compatible models.
 The interface presents results in a structured format featuring: the complete reasoning trajectory with intermediate steps, an example Socratic conversation, and expandable reasoning traces showing the model's internal deliberation process.
+An instructor can use directly the generated Socratic conversation, or they can articulate their own utterances for each step in the reasoning trajectory.

-For classroom applications, instructors can use this tool during office hours or help sessions to rapidly prepare targeted interventions for individual students.
+For classroom applications, instructors can use this tool to rapidly prepare targeted interventions for individual students.
 When a student presents buggy code, the instructor can input it into the system and within seconds receive a principled Socratic questioning strategy tailored to a specific misconception.
-This enables more effective one-on-one debugging sessions by providing the instructor with a structured pedagogical plan rather than ad-hoc questioning.
-The application runs locally and securely loads API credentials from environment variables.
+This enables more effective one-on-one debugging sessions, wherein the instructor follows a structured reasoning plan rather than ad-hoc questioning.